didomi/unity/docs/update/ios.md

 To update the native Didomi iOS SDK, two steps need to be followed:

-- Update the library shipped in the Unity plugin
+- Update the library linked to the Unity plugin
 - Expose new or modified functions added to the updated version of the SDK

 ## Library

-To update the native iOS library embedded in the plugin, copy the `Didomi.framework` folders from the published Didomi iOS SDK `Didomi.xcframework/ios-arm64_armv7` and `Didomi.xcframework/ios-arm64_i386_x86_64-simulator` folders into [`Plugins/Didomi/IOS/Didomi.xcframework`](../../source/Plugins/Didomi/IOS), removing `BCSymbolMaps` and `dSYMs` folders if they are present.
+In order to update the iOS native library linked to the plugin, you need to specify the version that you want to use in the `iosNativeVersion` property of the [`package.json`](https://github.com/didomi/unity/blob/master/source/Assets/Plugins/Didomi/Resources/package.json) file.

-Make sure the `.meta` files of `Plugins/Didomi/IOS/Didomi.xcframework/ios-arm64_armv7` and `Plugins/Didomi/IOS/Didomi.xcframework/ios-arm64_i386_x86_64-simulator` are not modified (discard these files using git if necessary).
+This will include in the resulting Xcode project the binaries for both simulator and device.

-The iOS SDK release can be found [`on our servers`](https://developers.didomi.io/cmp/mobile-sdk/ios/setup#manually).
+The latest version of the iOS native library can be found [`here`](https://developers.didomi.io/cmp/mobile-sdk/ios/versions).

 ## Functions